Free expat tax extension icon

 When a tax bill is not paid on time, the IRS adds extra charges.
 These charges grow every month until the tax is paid.
 An extension with Form 4868 lets you file later, but it never moves the April 15 payment date.
 Interest begins on that day and keeps going until the balance is fully paid.

-• Weekend rule: If a due date lands on a weekend or holiday, it moves to the next workday.
+• Weekend rule: if a due date falls on a weekend or federal holiday, it moves to the next business day.

-Worried you’ll miss an IRS deadline?
-See all 2025 payment dates in one calendar
+Worried you'll miss an IRS deadline?
+See all 2026 payment dates in one calendar.

 Learn more